 Beale Town Bound” Blues Marker honors musicians Gus Cannon, Robert Wilkins and Jim Jackson.
 Gus Cannon was born in Red Banks, MS and buried in Hernando.
 Gus was a banjo player who also “played the jug.”
 He wrote and first recorded the song, “Walk Right In,” which became a number one hit for the Greenwich...

-Make your first stop in Tunica the all-new Gateway to the Blues Visitors Center, located at the entrance of the Tunica Resort area along U.S. Highway 61.
+Make your first stop in Tunica the all-new Gateway to the Blues Museum and Visitors Center, located at the entrance of the Tunica Resort area along U.S. Highway 61.
 This new center, housed in an original 1895 train depot, is your exclusive source for up-to-the-minute information about Tunica.
-Its friendly staff is ready to assist you with directions, hotel in...
+Its friendly staff is ready to assist you with direction...

 See how agriculture affected our history and culture